 Maj.
 Gen. Steven M. Shepro is Vice Director for Strategic Plans and Policy, Joint Staff, the Pentagon, Washington, D.C.
 He provides strategic direction, policy guidance, and planning focus to develop and execute the National Military Strategy.
 Through the Director Strategic Plans and Policy, he enables the Chairman of the Joint Chiefs of Staff to provide military advice to the President, the Secretary of Defense and the National Security Council.

-General Shepro was commissioned in 1984 as a distinguished graduate of the U.S. Air Force Academy and is an Olmsted Scholar fluent in six languages.
-He is a command pilot with more than 3,000 flying hours in fighters, helicopters, and tactical airlift with over 600 combat hours in multiple operations.
-He has commanded at operational squadron, group and wing levels, and led Battlefield Airmen in Operation Iraqi Freedom.
-He has also served on the Joint Staff, Air Staff, Combatant Command and Coalition Command positions.
+General Shepro was commissioned in 1984 as a distinguished graduate of the U.S. Air Force Academy and is an Olmsted Scholar fluent in multiple languages.
+He is a command pilot with more than 3,000 flying hours in fighters, helicopters, and tactical airlift with over 600 combat hours in numerous operations.
+He has commanded at operational squadron, group and wing levels, and led frontline Battlefield Airmen in Operation Iraqi Freedom.
+He has served on the Joint Staff, Air Staff, and in Coalition Command and Combatant Command positions.
 General Shepro was most recently the Director of Air Operations, Deputy Chief of Staff for Operations, Plans and Requirements, Headquarters U.S. Air Force.

 1984 Distinguished graduate, Bachelor of Science, U.S. Air Force Academy, Colo.